 Mastercard to delay card fee hikes until April next year

-Mastercard Inc has postponed plans for changes in interchange fee until April next year, the payments processor said in an emailed statement on Tuesday.

-REUTERS: Mastercard Inc has postponed plans for changes in interchange fee until April next year, the payments processor said in an emailed statement on Tuesday.
+LONDON: Mastercard has postponed plans for changes in interchange fee until April next year, the payments processor said in an emailed statement on Tuesday.

 Interchange fee is the charge a merchant pays to the card-issuing bank every time a consumer swipes their card.